Abhishek01das/Abhishek01das/README.md

 - 👋 Hi, I’m @Abhishek01das
-- 👀 I’m interested in front-end web development.
+- 👀 I’m interested in front-end web development and software testing and automation.
-- 🌱 I’m currently learning Html5, css3, javascript and c++.
+- 🌱 I’m good at html, css, python, java and selenium.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...abhishek01das@gmail.com